3dgeo-heidelberg/etrainee/course/module2/04_multitemporal_classification/04_multitemporal_classification_exercise.md

 For this exercise you will need the following software, data and tools:

 - Software
-  - R with RStudio (additional libraries required: `rgdal`, `raster`, `caret`, `randomForest`).
-You can access environment setup tutorial for the whole Module 2 here: -insert link to environment setup tutorial-
+  - R with RStudio (additional libraries required: `terra`, `dplyr`, `caret`, `randomForest`).
+You can access environment setup tutorial for the whole Module 2 here: [R environment setup tutorial](../../software/software_r_language.md)
 - Data
-  - Downloaded data provided in the folder -link-
+  - Downloaded data provided in the [folder here](https://drive.google.com/drive/folders/1bQaeyBwvViIyE7MzRDGxSFjx3VLYzsSK).

 ### Data

 #### Imagery data

 The imagery provided for this exercise consists of Sentinel-2 satellite imagery.
-The process of data preparation is described in the [Module 2 Theme 3 exercise Pipeline 1](#).
+The process of data preparation is described in the [Module 2 Theme 3 exercise Pipeline 1](../03_image_processing/03_image_processing_exercise.md#processing-pipeline-1).

 #### Reference data